tedneward/Azgaarnoth/Classes/Ranger.md

 ## Fleet of Foot
 Beginning at 8th level, you can use the Dash action as a bonus action on your turn.

-## Hide in Plain Sight
-Starting at 10th level, you can remain perfectly still for long periods of time to set up ambushes.
-When you attempt to hide on your turn, you can opt to not move on that turn.
-If you avoid moving, creatures that attempt to detect you take a −10 penalty to their Wisdom (Perception) checks until the start of your next turn.
-You lose this benefit if you move or fall prone, either voluntarily or because of some external effect.
-You are still automatically detected if any effect or action causes you to no longer be hidden.
-If you are still hidden on your next turn, you can continue to remain motionless and gain this benefit until you are detected.

 ## Vanish
 Starting at 14th level, you can use the Hide action as a bonus action on your turn.
 Also, you can't be tracked by nonmagical means, unless you choose to leave a trail.